isomerpages/govtech-gobusiness-main/pages/solutionrepo/201809937E-Tsch-Globl-Xro-ACC-G.md

 **Description**

 Tisch Global Corporate Advisory is pleased to provide Xero, a cloud-based accounting solution for small businesses.
-The solution manages and record your accounts on the cloud; sends invoices digitally and manage supplier payments seamlessly with Xero's multiple features and integrations.
+The solution manages and record your accounts on the cloud; sends invoices digitally and manage supplier payments seamlessly with Xero’s multiple features and integrations.
 The solution provides real-time financial reports anytime and anywhere.

 ## Solution Packages Option(s)